Effective search marketing starts with keyword research. It is the essence and the single most valuable part of your SEO activities.

 You can also use long-tail keywords to target your unique selling proposition.
 For example, if you’re the only one on the market that offers free shipping, you can target search terms that include free shipping.

-“Price,” “where to buy,” “review,” “comparison,” and “vs” are often a part of long-tail keywords that indicate an immediate intent to buy a product.
+Words like “price,” “where to buy,” “review,” “comparison,” and “vs” are often a part of long-tail keywords that indicate an immediate buying intent.

 Long-tail keywords are the ideal target because: